World Dream Bank

 --last entry into the dream journal before going back to bed

-More of Ben's lucid dreamwork can be found at MortalMist.org, from which this is excerpted.
+SOURCE: MortalMist.org; more of Ben's lucid dreamwork can be found there.
 Permission requested--are you out there Ben?

 LISTS AND LINKS: